kejzlarv/kejzlar.github.io/content/posts/vi-tutorial.md

 # Document clustering with LDA {#Lda}

-Enough playing with simple examples, let us use variational inference to implement the Latent Dirichlet Allocation (LDA) model in `R` and apply to a dataset of documents.
+Enough of playing with simple examples, let us use VIto implement the Latent Dirichlet Allocation (LDA) model in `R` and apply to a dataset of documents.
 To do so, we will analyze a collection of 2246 Associated Press newspaper articles to be clustered using the LDA model.
 The dataset is part of the `topicmodels` package.
 You can load the dataset `AssociatedPress` with the following R command.

 {{< highlight html >}}
 data("AssociatedPress", package = "topicmodels")